World-Smiths/documentation/wiki/structure.md

 ## File Description

+Check out our [template](https://github.com/world-smiths/template-world) for a full example which you can copy to get started quickly!

 | Folder/File        | Description                                                                                                                                               |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **actors/**        | A folder with actor tokens and avatars                                                                                                                    |